PlanTL-GOB-ES/SciELO-Spain-Crawler/README.md

 The library is an integral part of a project being developed by BIREME (the Latin American and Caribbean Center on Health Sciences Information), in partnership with FAPESP (Fundação de Amparo à Pesquisa do Estado de São Paulo).
-In Spain, the SciELO project is the result of the collaboration between Organización Panamericana de Salud/Organización Mundial de la Salud (Pan American Health Organization/World Health Organization, OPS/OMS) and the Instituto de Salud Carlos III (Carlos III Health Institute, ISCIII) (http://www.isciii.es/) and it is been developed by the Biblioteca Nacional de Ciencias de la Salud (National Library of Health Sciences, BNCS) (www.isciii.es/bncs).
+In Spain, the SciELO project is the result of the collaboration between the Organización Panamericana de Salud/Organización Mundial de la Salud (Pan American Health Organization/World Health Organization, OPS/OMS) and the Instituto de Salud Carlos III (Carlos III Health Institute, ISCIII) (http://www.isciii.es/) and it is been developed by the Biblioteca Nacional de Ciencias de la Salud (National Library of Health Sciences, BNCS) (www.isciii.es/bncs).